 These Cornflakes Easter Nests consist of only 3 ingredients.
 An easy treat to prepare just in time for the Easter holiday.

 For a while, I was afraid my Easter idea would suffer the same fate.
-The Easter holiday is less than 2 weeks away but no Easter related products (I only care for the candies anyway) are appearing on the store shelves.
+The Easter holiday is less than 2 weeks away, but no Easter related products (I only care for the candies anyway) are appearing on the store shelves.

-Then one day I spotted a little bag of chocolate egg candies right by the checkout of a tiny convenience store and I knew it was mine.
+Then, one day I spotted a little bag of chocolate egg candies right by the checkout of a tiny convenience store and I knew it was mine.
 It was the last one, so I quickly grabbed it before anyone else could.

 You probably don’t have as much trouble finding Easter egg candies as me.
 Should you have some at home already, then most likely you can start making these Easter nests right now.
 They require only 3 ingredients! and aside from candy eggs, you only need cornflakes and chocolate.
 I love this recipe because it’s quick, easy and only requires a few ingredients.
 This is especially great around the holidays when things can get a little stressful and overwhelming!